Bennie Logan: Philadelphia Eagles

-Logan was selected fifth in the third round of the 2013 NFL Draft (67th overall) by the Philadelphia Eagles.
+Logan was selected fifth in the third round of the 2013 NFL draft (67th overall) by the Philadelphia Eagles.

 Logan played 16 games in 2013 and won the starting job 8 games into the season.
 Logan finished with 27 tackles, 2 sacks, 1 fumble recovery, 2 run stuffs, and a blocked kick.

 Logan played and started all 16 games for the Eagles in 2014.
 Although he did not record a sack, he was recognized as a solid run stopper.
 He finished with 57 tackles, 1 pass defended, 1 forced fumble, and finished in the top 10 in the NFL in run stuffs, with 8.

 2015 was considered a breakout year for Logan.
 Logan was praised by Eagles fans as a central part of their defense due to his effectiveness in stopping the run.
-Logan played and started the first 14 games before going down with a knee injury against Arizona.
+Logan played and started the first 14 games before going down with a knee injury against the Arizona Cardinals.
 He finished with 55 tackles, 1 sack, and was tied for 8th in the NFL in run stuffs with 10.

 In 2016, Logan played and started 13 games, totaling 24 tackles, 2.5 sacks, 5 run stuffs, 2 forced fumbles, 1 fumble recovery, and 2 blocked kicks.